Welcome to The Kennedy Mine Foundation Mining Archive

 If you are doing General or Commercial research: General Research [PDF]

-If you wish to have copies of materials sent to you or wish to make an appointment to research in person, please fill out: Researcher Registration [PDF]
+If you wish to have copies of materials sent to you or wish to make an appointment to research in person, please fill out: Researcher Registration [PDF] and sign our Copyright Agreement [PDF].
+Description of Materials will be filled out by the Archivist.

 If you have any questions about filling out these forms please email us: firstname.lastname@example.org for assistance.